strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 #### Deploying the ephemeral Keycloak instance

-Deploy the simple Keycloak server with in-memory database that does not survive container restart:
+Deploy the simple Keycloak server with an in-memory database that does not survive container restart:

     kubectl apply -f keycloak.yaml